Zonar Systems

 Config Status updates

-Users only need to go to one place to see the configuration status, the time past since inital creation and the config package name
+Users only need to go to one place to see the configuration status, the time passed since initial creation and the config package name

 Context 1